Merve00akckaya/tictactoe_AI/README.md

 ## 📄 License

-This project is likely licensed under the MIT License (or specify your chosen license).
+This project is licensed under the https://github.com/cyberytti/tictactoe_AI/blob/main/LICENSE.
 You can add a `LICENSE` file to the repository for details.

 ---